HaoboGu/rmk/docs/src/keymap_configuration.md

 ]
 ```

-`KEYMAP` is defined as a slice of layers and a layer is defined as a slice of rows and a row is defined as a slice of cols.
-So the order of keymap matrix is fixed.
+A keymap in RMK is a 3-level hierarchy: layer - row - column.
+Each keymap is a slice of layers whose length is `NUM_LAYER`.
+Each layer is a slice of rows whose length is `ROW`, and each row is a slice of `KeyAction`s whose length is `COL`.

 RMK provides a bunch of macros which simplify the keymap definition a lot.
-You can check all the macros [here](https://docs.rs/rmk/latest/rmk/index.html#macros).
-For example, `layer!` macro is used to define a layer.
-Each layer contains several row slices.
-And in each row slice, the `KeyAction` is defined.
-To define a normal key in the keymap, `k!` macro is used.
+You can check all available macros in [RMK doc](https://docs.rs/rmk/latest/rmk/index.html#macros).
+For example, `layer!` macro is used to define a layer. `k!` macro is used to define a normal key in the keymap.
 If there is no actual key at a position, you can use `a!(No)` to represent `KeyAction::No`.